Skip to main content Skip to page footer

 Starting point:

-Starnberg Nord
+Starnberg North

 Fürstenfeldbruck S-Bahn station